sarken/docs/front_end_coding/front-end-user-guide.markdown

 The main region includes most of the site content.
 While filters, which typically appear as a sidebar on the right of index pages, are part of the main content, the dashboard is <em>not</em>.

 Although the main region contains the majority of our content, this stylesheet contains perhaps the fewest rules.
-Here we focus on `<div id="#main">` itself (e.g. setting it off to the right to give the dashboard room) rather than its contents, which we instead style in stylesheets 7 - 24.
+Here we focus on `<div id="main">` itself (e.g. setting it off to the right to give the dashboard room) rather than its contents, which we instead style in stylesheets 7 - 24.

 ##### Footer